The total principal balance of your student loan.

 The Formula

-P is the loan principal, r is the monthly interest rate (annual rate divided by 12), and n is the total number of payments (years multiplied by 12).
-Extra payments reduce the principal faster, lowering total interest and shortening the payoff period.
+P is the principal loan balance, r is the monthly interest rate (annual rate divided by 12), and n is the number of monthly payments (years x 12).
+This is the standard amortization formula used by all lenders.
+Each payment covers the interest on the current balance first, with the remainder reducing principal.
+Extra payments apply directly to principal, reducing future interest accrual and shortening the payoff timeline.

 Step-by-Step Example